Sujit Bose (politician)

-Sujit Bose is an Indian politician who is serving as Minister in the Government of West Bengal and also as a Member of the Legislative Assembly from Bidhannagar.
-He belongs to Trinamool Congress.
+Sujit Bose (born 1 December 1962) is an Indian politician who served as a Minister in the Department of Fire and Emergency Services for the Government of West Bengal and also as a Member of the Legislative Assembly from Bidhannagar.
+He belonged to the All India Trinamool Congress.
+He had been elected from Bidhannagar for four terms consecutively and has served between 2009 and 2026.
+He lost the seat in the 2026 West Bengal Legislative Assembly election to the Bharatiya Janata Party candidate, Sharadwat Mukherjee.